Deltebre, Tarragona (ES)

 Bluefish can be found in the Delta del Ebro throughout the year but between April and October, they are found in abundance particularly close to the coastline and in shallow waters between 7-15m.

-Leerfish: On the bucket-list of anglers and fishing enthusiasts is fishing for leerfish in the Delta del Ebro, as these brave fighters can reach up to 30kg!
+Leerfish: On the bucket-list of anglers and fishing enthusiasts is fishing for leerfish in the Ebro river and it's river mouth, as these brave fighters can reach up to 30kg!
 To catch them, you can use surface lures and poppers, but these large fish prefer a natural bait.
 Using espet/barracuda, needles and curricando, they can be caught in waters 4-15m deep.
 Leerfish first appear from early June.